 Which documents am I required to submit for my medical marijuana application in New York?

-Other New York medical marijuana requirements include a list of documents you must upload during your application.
-During your application with the New York Department of Health, you will submit the following:
+During your application with the New York Department of Health, you will be asked to submit the following:

 - Proof of identity.
 For instance: